AI-driven voice assistant PolyAI raises $14M round led by Khosla Ventures – TechCrunch

 In a statement, Vinod Khosla said: “PolyAI is one of the first AI companies using the newest generation of large pre-trained deep learning models (akin to BERT and GPT-3) in a real-world enterprise product.
 This means they can deploy automated AI agents in as little as two weeks, where incumbent providers of voice assistants would take up to six months to deploy an older version of this technology.”

-A spinout from the University of Cambridge, PolyAI says it is is effectively ’pushing at an open door’ as the pandemic has led to staffing shortages in call centers, driving more companies to deploy smart voice assistants, which appear not to have been replaced chatbots at all, as consumer generally prefer to speak than type.
+A spinout from the University of Cambridge, PolyAI says it is effectively “pushing at an open door” as the pandemic has led to staffing shortages in call centers, driving more companies to deploy smart voice assistants, which appear not to have been replaced chatbots at all, as consumers generally prefer to speak than type.

 “We were expecting the system to handle 40% of calls, but at launch it handled 80%, and within two weeks it was up to 87%,” said Brian Jeppesen of Landry’s Golden Nugget Hotels & Casinos.
 “Callers think the AI agent is human”, Jeppesen continued, “which is great because the voice assistant never has a bad day, and is on 24/7.
 I wish I could hire more agents like that!”

-Competitors include Nuance (recently acquired by Microsoft), IPSoft, Interactions, SmartAction, and Replicant.
+Competitors include Nuance (recently acquired by Microsoft), Isoft, Interactions, SmartAction and Replicant.
 But PolyAI says its voice assistant can be turned live more quickly, in more languages, and charges on a per-minute basis.

-Founded by Nikola Mrkšić (CEO), Tsung-Hsien Wen (CTO), Pei-Hao Su (Engineering Director), the three met while doing PhDs with Professor Steve Young, a leader in spoken dialog systems who pioneered many technologies that underpin voice assistants like Siri, Google Assistant, and Alexa.
+Founded by Nikola Mrkšić (CEO), Tsung-Hsien Wen (CTO) and Pei-Hao Su (Engineering Director), the three met while doing PhDs with Professor Steve Young, a leader in spoken dialog systems who pioneered many technologies that underpin voice assistants like Siri, Google Assistant and Alexa.

-Recent PolyAI clients include Landry’s Entertainment, Greene King, Starling Bank, and Viasat.
+Recent PolyAI clients include Landry’s Entertainment, Greene King, Starling Bank and Viasat.